MERCER LINEAGE RESEARCH

 ****As more results are analyzed, additional Lineages will be added. ****

-We are seeking Lineage Line Leaders to add/update Family History information for the various Patriarchal Lineages now being discovered through this Project.
+We are seeking Lineage Line Leaders to act as catalysts in the collection (through member collaboration/communication) and sharing of Family History information for the various Patriarchal Lineages now being discovered through this Project.

 Please contact DM Kulbeth at email@example.com .